naistangz/Technical_Training/docs/Week7_VM/README.md

 - Most vagrant use cases involve you as the user starting with the base box, then adding software and configuration to create a box fit for a particular purpose.

  ## Vagrant Cloud
+ - Public boxes are stored on Vagrant Cloud
+ - You can browse boxes on Vagrant Cloud by opening a browser and going to app.vagrantup.com

  # Part II
  ## Configuring Boxes with Vagrantfiles